jeremygu86/BigData2/0203_kafka_python/README.md

 ```

-If you're interested, we open another terminal to do some basic batch.
+**Send multiple messages to multiple topics in one request:** If you're interested, we open another terminal to do some basic batch.
 The port 9092 is Kafka's default port.
 The port 2181 is the default port for Zookeeper.

 ```
 	 crul http://www.ers.usda.gov/datafiles/International_Food_Security/AllCountries/gfa25.csv -o gfa25.csv
 	 head -n5 gfa25.csv| bin/kafka-console-producer.sh --broker-list localhost:9092 --topic test
 ```

 ##### Howtownworks AWS (fails)